mstksg/inCode/copy/entries/inside.md

 -----------

-For some further reading, Gabriel Gonzalez's ["Functor Design Pattern"][tekmo] post covers a similar concept for people more familiar with haskell and explains it more elegantly than I ever could have.
+For some further reading, Gabriel Gonzalez's ["Functor Design Pattern"][tekmo] post covers a similar concept for people more familiar with Haskell and explains it more elegantly than I ever could have.

 Don't forget as you're reading and moving on that it's not